LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 #### Original recordings

-Your original audio files should always be stored under `recordings/raw`.
+Your original audio files should always be stored under `recordings/raw`. **Copy your audio files** in this folder.
+That way, you keep all originals before any conversion.

 You will likely want derived versions of them, depending on the format, codec, sampling rate, number of channels used for those files.
 We use wav files sampled at 16kHz mono channel with codec pcm_s16le as our standard.
 This is to make sure we can apply our usual models to them and read their content correctly.
 You are strongly encouraged to do that [conversion using childproject](https://childproject.readthedocs.io/en/latest/processors.html#basic-audio-conversion){:target="_blank"} **once you have finished creating the dataset** as the automatic conversion relies on the dataset already being organized and passing the childproject validation.